N-Tech01/Dentas-global-admin-panel-and-directory-leakage/README.md

 My name is Navarath, and I would like to bring a potential security issue to your attention.
 I discovered this issue while exploring websites using Google Dorks as part of my learning in basic ethical hacking at CADD Centre.
 I am currently studying in the 8th standard.

 ## Description of the Issue
-While searching through Google, I came across the **admin control panel** of the Dentas Global website.
+While searching through Google, I came across the **directory**,**admin control panel** of the Dentas Global website.
 This panel contains sensitive information about that site.
 I am unsure if this data is real or accessible to unauthorized users, so I reported it to the official team but i didn't get any response.Few days after, I checked that website but now it is not working.

 The affected page was:
 `https://www.dentasglobal.com/eng/admin/php-jwt-main/src/`